 A 5 minute read by Allie Blinder, Social Media Manager & Conor Fry, Performance Analyst

-Swarmer’s Allie and Conor give their perspective on their beloved platform and why it deserves to be the #1 app for everyone’s thumbs.
+Swarmer’s Allie and Conor give their perspective on which platform they prefer and why it deserves to be the No. 1 app for everyone’s thumbs.

 Allie and Conor, which platform do you prefer and why?

 Allie: Instagram has always been my favorite platform.
-In college I majored in photojournalism, so I’ve always been partial to a platform that heavily relies on visuals.
-As a fan of sarcasm, puns and wittiness, a person who has A+ photos and on point captions is a winner in my book.
-It has basically everything I need and want in a social media platform.
+In college, I majored in photojournalism, so I’ve always been partial to a platform that heavily relies on visuals.
+As a fan of sarcasm, puns and wittiness, a person who has A+ photos and on-point captions is a winner in my book.
+It has basically everything I need and want on a social media platform.

-Conor: Now don’t get me wrong, Instagram is great for people that love scrolling through hundreds of pictures, testing the limits of their thumb pressing abilities and love high quality photos.
+Conor: Now, don’t get me wrong, Instagram is great for people who love scrolling through hundreds of pictures, testing the limits of their thumb pressing abilities and love high-quality photos.
 But for everyone else that isn’t a savvy photographer (I’m jealous of your skills, Allie) and loves laughing at content that’s not stolen directly from Reddit, Snapchat is there.
 Snapchat is just so much more personal than Instagram and it always has been, that’s partly why Instagram loves cherry picking from Snapchat.

 Which features of your chosen platform are your favorite and why?

-I could really go on and on about Instagram’s features that I like because there are THAT many.
+I could really go on and on about the Instagram features that I like because there are THAT many.
 It might be because I’m a Social Media Manager, but I adore having so many features in one place.
 The less clicking and closing I have to do, the better.

-Second reason has to be the stories, specifically sponsored stories (WHICH INSTAGRAM STOLE MIGHT I ADD).
-In today’s world, so many people don’t have time to sit down and read a newspaper, or scroll through every page of their favorite news websites.
-Snapchat sponsored stories gives you a high level overview of all the big-hitting events of the past couple days.
+The second reason has to be the stories, specifically sponsored stories (WHICH INSTAGRAM STOLE MIGHT I ADD).
+In today’s world, so many people don’t have time to sit down and read a newspaper or scroll through every page of their favorite news websites.
+Snapchat sponsored stories give you a high-level overview of all the big-hitting events of the past couple days.
 There’s also the event stories.
 Whether it’s big sporting events or a parade, Snapchat gives users the abilities to aggregate all their great snaps and share it with everyone not at the event so they can feel like they’re there.

 Why do you think some people are so adamantly one platform versus the other?